 First, walking is the easiest of all movements to make into active meditation.
 It’s the easiest way to carry the meditative focus into action.
 The basic progressions for mindfulness start with seated meditation is where you bring awareness fully into your body.
 Then you can take this awareness into the walking mindfulness technique.
 Follow the above links to learn these progressions.

 The next obvious progression from walking is running.
-Unfortunately, many people miss the opportunity to engage in this level of mindfulness.
-That’s because they listen to music or social media while engaging in running.
+Unfortunately, many people miss the opportunity to engage in this level of mindfulness when they listen to music while exercising.
 However, this activity often creates the exact opposite effect of mindfulness.
 Listening can distract your attention and create a “tunnel vision.”
 It will shift the focus on entertaining the Ego or analytical tasks.
-It is harder to focus on our bodies and surroundings when we use external input.
+It is harder to focus on our bodies and surroundings when we fixate on anything.

 Tai Chi & Qigong

-After learning the primary forms of moving meditation, it’s time for more adventurous methods.
+After learning primary moving meditation techniques, it’s time for more adventurous methods.
 Tai Chi and Qigong are good progressions.

 You can add mindfulness meditation to dance movements.
 Begin your mindfulness meditation practice, then stand up and start walking.
 Once you are comfortable with this, start dancing.
 Finally, add music once you can maintain the mindfulness mindset while dancing.
 If done correctly, it will induce a trance-like state we find in shamanic practices around the globe.